midnight-repo/PerfTest/README.md

     pip3 install -r requirements.txt

-4- Before running the test, please open and read the jupyter notebooks (don't forget to run the codes : click "Kernel" on the menu bar, and select "Restart & Run All") as they contain useful information about the test, tools, configuration tips, and analysis of the data sample.
+4- Before running the test, please open and read the jupyter notebooks (don't forget to run the codes if you don't see any table and pictures: click "Kernel" on the menu bar, and select "Restart & Run All") as they contain useful information about the test, tools, usage, configuration tips, and analysis of the data sample.

     jupyter notebook # /!\  Please make sure to run this command from the PerfTest directory /!\